 He suffered from prostate cancer, and was admitted to St. Anthony's Hospital in Columbus.
 There, he succumbed to the Angel of Death on New Year's Eve 1950, at the age of 67.
 An obituary was published in the Morrow County Independent.
 He is buried beside his wife in Columbus.

 ~ Son Minor Leslie Sherwood Jr. ~

-The newlyweds first lived with Jean's widowed sister, Alice Dix, in Mt.
-Gilead, as per the 1940 U.S. Census.
-He was employed as a machinist for an electric company and she as a hotel waitress.
+The newlyweds first lived with Jean's widowed sister Alice Dix, as per the 1940 U.S. Census.
+At that time, their address was 28 East High Street, Mt.
+Gilead.
+He was employed as a machinist for Westinghouse Electric Company in Mansfield, and she as a hotel waitress.

 Minor served in the U.S. Army Air Forces during World War II with the 322nd Bomb Training Group.

 After the war, circa 1950, Minor was institutionalized in a mental ward of the Veterans Administration Hospital in Ross County, OH.
 Little else about his life is known.